Neural Network Surrogate Models for Absorptivity and Emissivity Spectra of Multiple Elements: Conclusion and Future Work

 \section{Conclusion and Future Work}

 It has been shown here that the previous work done in the proof-of-concept \cite{kluth} can be reproduced for various other elements.
-In this process it was discovered that low-z elements or rather that low values of absorptivity and emissivity are not able to be reproduced accurately under the scaling methods used in the proof-of-concept.
-In place of the $\log_{10}$ scaling that was previously used, cube root scaling is now being used which compresses the magnitudes of the spectra in a manner that reduces reliance on high-precision calculations.
-Then, by using a convolutional autoencoder was effectively employed to encode and decode the absorptivity and emissivity spectra of multiple elements in a single model but not with the same accuracy as the single-element models.
-Lastly, it was demonstrated that DJINN, with the inclusion of the elements' z-numbers as inputs, managed to learn the latent space of the decoder of the multi-element model, but with significantly more uncertainty than the single element models.
+This work demonstrates that low-z elements, or rather low values of absorptivity and emissivity, can be more accurately reproduced when using cube root scaling as opposed to the original $\log_{10}$ scaling.
+It is also likely that further compression with a higher order root may be even more beneficial.
+A convolutional autoencoder is found to be an effective solution to encode and decode the absorptivity and emissivity spectra of multiple elements in a single model with a similar level of accuracy as the single-element models.
+Lastly, it is demonstrated that DJINN, with the inclusion of the elements' z-numbers as inputs, can learn the latent space of the decoder of the multi-element model, but with significantly more uncertainty than the single element models.
+Further experimentation with the hyperparameters used when training the DJINN model may potentially improve these results.

 Directly continuing from this work will include better tuning of the DJINN model, so the multi-element model may obtain performance far closer to that demonstrated by the single-element models.
-This process will also likely include the implementation of transfer learning in the sense of linking multiple pretrained models end to end and proceeding to train it further.
+This process will also likely include the implementation of transfer learning in the sense of linking multiple pre-trained models end to end and proceeding to train it further.
+Ultimately, the results here will be used to improve the speed at which \hydra{} simulations can be performed by replacing \cretin{} for multiple element computations.

-Benefiting from the attempts to improve the multi-element model performance will be the \hydra simulations in which the multi-element model will be used to replace \cretin.
-Preliminary maximum relative error results suggest that plenty of tuning will be needed, but mean relative error are still reasonably low.

-Lastly, further work will be done on the autoencoder to decrease the memory footprint.
-There may be additional experimentation with less commonly used architectures in a seach to find a model that is more accurate, has a smaller footprint, or possesses both qualities.
-Other efforts may include changing what kind of loss function is used, further experimentation with the scaling functions, as well as some different training processes to introduce sparsity.